-Before we begin digging for any remnants from the tradition pre–dating Ramsay, let us first establish that the melody used in Stuart’s Music for the Miscellany is indeed the melody by comparing it to the melody that was preserved by John Muir Wood in his commonplace book, as demonstrated in the comparison graphic below:
+Before we begin digging for any remnants from the tradition pre–dating Ramsay, let us first establish that the melody used in Stuart’s Music for the Miscellany is indeed the same melody that was preserved by John Muir Wood in his commonplace book, as demonstrated in the comparison graphic below:

 David Herd was one of the great collectors of Scots songs.
 His work has been described as one of the two most important collections of Scots songs, with the other being Ramsay’s Miscellany.
 Alexander Whitelaw provides this oft–quoted biography of Mr. Herd:

 David Herd was a native of St. Cyrus in Kincardinshire, but spent most of his life as clerk in an accountant’s office in Edinburgh.
 He died in 1810, at the age of seventy–eight.He was known,says Sir Walter Scott,and generally esteemed for his shrewd, manly common sense and antiquarian science, mixed with much good nature and great modesty.
 His hardy and antique mould of countenance, and his venerable grizzled locks, procured him, amongst his acquaintance, the name of Greysteil.

 Herd’s collection is an important primary published source for many songs.
 It was used by James Johnson and Robert Burns as they prepared the Scots Musical Museum.
 Likewise, Francis James Child consulted Herd’s manuscripts in his research for The English and Scottish Popular Ballads.

 David Herd’s collected songs, both published and not, are of great value because he did not edit what he found.
 If words were lacking, they stayed missing.
 If words were